tsnellgrove/dark_castle3/doc/to_do.md

 - rename active_gs to gs
 - modularize remaining GameState class and declarations (???)
-- create a class for descriptions

 - TBD: rename active_gs => gs
 - TBD: perhaps Map, Score, and Descript are classes w/ static dicts in mehod / class and actual obj in gs attributes
-- TBD: refactor buffer type commands into gs.io
 - Refactor dicts
 	- TBD: refactor active_gs.map
 		- gs will have map as an attribute